robertdebock/presentations/drawing-infrastructure.md

 ----

-There is a philosofy for these choises:
+There is a philosofy for these choices:

 - Paper or whiteboard: easy to replace or wipe.
 - Post-IT &copy;: easy to move or replace.